henrietta-k/adapt-learning-wiki/Adapt-v5.3---the-one-with-ES6-8-support.md

 In Adapt Framework we have a [polyfill](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/libraries/backbone.es6.js) that corrects the Backbone's static property behaviour and brings it inline with ES6 inheritance, such that parent class static properties are now inherited by the child class in Adapt Framework.

 #### Practical differences between ES6 and Backbone classes
-With Backbone classes it is possible to assign any value or reference to the constructor prototype object, but it more complicated to add a property getter/setter.
+With Backbone classes it is possible to assign any value or reference to the constructor's prototype object or to the class statically, but it is much more complicated to add a property getter/setter.
 ```js
 var Class = Backbone.Model.extend({
   a: null,